stefanvermaas/yellow-text/README.md

 ### Changelog
 - v0.1: Very raw first version of the plugin
 - v0.2: First stable version of the plugin.
 Rebuild v0.1 from the ground to make it more robust.
+- v0.3: Added two new callback functions: setImage and isContentChanged